How to switch from Avalara

 Avalara revokes access to expired accounts, so give yourself (and us) enough lead time to collect everything you’ll need.

-At TaxCloud, we’ll also need some time to set up your new account.
-During this process, our team will guide you on how to use the information from Avalara to configure your settings, account preferences, and automations while also using your historical transaction data to ensure that future filings are accurate.
+At TaxCloud, you’ll also need some time to set up your new account.
+During this process, our onboarding team can show you how to use the information from Avalara to configure your settings, account preferences, and automations while also using your historical transaction data to ensure that future filings are accurate.

 If these details aren’t finalized up front, you risk duplicate filings, missed returns, or continued billing from Avalara even after you’ve fully switched to TaxCloud!